-Analysis | As NFL coaching carousel starts to spin, here are nine names to watch
+Analysis | As NFL coaching carousel starts to spin, here are the names to watch

 The Raiders interviewed Ed Dodds as one of their six general manager candidates.
 He worked with Harbaugh many years ago when Harbaugh was the Raiders’ quarterback coach, and the two could make for a good pairing.

-If the Raiders don’t hire Harbaugh, they could seriously consider Todd Bowles, the Bucs’ defensive coordinator, and Patriots’ linebacker coach Jared Mayo.
+If the Raiders don’t hire Harbaugh, they could seriously consider Todd Bowles, the Bucs’ defensive coordinator, and New England Patriots’ linebacker coach Jerod Mayo.
 Anything can happen in Vegas.

-Chicago Bears: Matt Eberflus, the Colts’ defensive coordinator, could be the one to watch here.
-The Bears were also looking at Quinn, and Brian Flores, the recently-fired Dolphins’ coach, is also in the mix there.

-But plans could change as the team just hired Ryan Poles as general manager.
-It seemed they were close to making a move, but a new general manager could change the Bears’ timeline.
+Chicago Bears: Matt Eberflus, the Indianapolis Colts’ defensive coordinator, emerged as the favorite in recent days, and the Bears made their decision early Thursday.
+He’ll be paired with newly-hired general manager Ryan Poles, and charged with helping develop quarterback Justin Fields.

-Miami Dolphins: The Dolphins search has been the quietest among the nine, but one name to watch is Vance Joseph, the Cardinals’ defensive coordinator.
+Miami Dolphins: The Dolphins’ search has been the quietest among the nine, but one name to watch is Vance Joseph, the Cardinals’ defensive coordinator.
 It was a surprise to many that they fired Flores, and they need to make the right decision here.

 They just brought in Quinn, and Daboll would be an interesting choice.
 He’d do a good job working with quarterback Tua Tagovailoa.

 Minnesota Vikings: This one is anyone’s guess.
-They have interviewed seven candidates thus far, and thus ultimately could be a landing spot for O’Connell.
+They have interviewed seven candidates thus far, and ultimately could be a landing spot for O’Connell.
 Another strong consideration is DeMeco Ryans, San Francisco’s defensive coordinator.

 The Vikings just hired Kwesi Adofo-Mensah from the Chiefs as general manager, and he could take the search in a different direction.